 The children eagerly glued their list onto their bag and wrote their names on the line provided.

-It was time to head outside!
+It was time to head outside for the fall scavenger hunt!

 After our nature walk, we returned to the classroom and worked in groups to compare and contrast the items we found on our nature walk.